 Herbs should not be packed in wooden containers, because the potential for contamination is too high and the containers are difficult to clean.

 Retail packaging

 Common retail packaging in supermarkets includes plastic bags or packs, usually weighing 15, 30 or 40 grams.
+Also common are fresh herbs in pots.

 Examples of Consumer Packaging